Ayms/bitcoin-transactions/README.md

 You can adjust the fees if you like according to the size of the transaction instead of using 0.00000300 or 0.00000500

+### Support

+In case of problems or issues please email us at contact at peersm.com

 ## Rationale

 This module is equivalent to bitcoin-cli for some features but much more simple to use.
 To use bitcoin-cli you need to run the full bitcoin software, sync with the network and then sync your wallet.